tguyard/flexihash/README.md

 Flexihash
 =========

 Flexihash is a small PHP library which implements [http://en.wikipedia.org/wiki/Consistent_hashing consistent hashing], which is most useful in distributed caching.
-It requires PHP5 and uses [http://simpletest.org/ SimpleTest] for unit testing.
+It requires PHP5 and uses PHPUnit for unit testing.

 Usage Example
 -------------